Multitenancy

 |---|---|---|

-Shared Resource Pool | Cost Efficiency: Reduces hardware, maintenance, and software licensing costs by sharing infrastructure across all tenants. | Lower, subscription-based pricing model, making advanced CX features accessible. |
+Shared Resource Pool | Reduces hardware, maintenance, and software licensing costs by sharing infrastructure across all tenants. | Subscription-based pricing model, making advanced CX features accessible. |

-Centralized Codebase | Simplified Maintenance: A single, central application instance means you only update and patch once. | Customers immediately benefit from new features and security fixes with zero downtime. |
+Simplified Maintenance | A single, central application instance means you only update and patch once. | Customers immediately benefit from new features and security fixes with zero downtime. |

-Logical Data Isolation | Security and Compliance: Data, configurations, and user settings for each tenant are logically segregated and invisible to others. | Each tenant maintains its own set of business rules, agent skills, queues, and AI settings.
-Guarantees data privacy and compliance confidence (e.g., GDPR, HIPAA) even in a shared environment. |
+Logical Data Isolation | Each tenant has its own databases.
+Data, configurations, and user settings for each tenant are stored logically segregated and invisible to others. | Each tenant maintains its own set of customers, agents, routing configurations, and conversation flows. |

-Rapid Provisioning | Accelerated Time-to-Market: Automated tenant onboarding allows you to set up new customers quickly and efficiently. | New contact center environments can be activated in hours, not weeks. |
+Rapid Provisioning | New contact center tenants can be activated in hours, not weeks. | |

-Reporting | Reporting data is logically isolated, ensuring Tenant A cannot access performance metrics or conversation transcripts belonging to Tenant B. |
+Reporting | Reporting data is virtually stored separately.
+Tenant A cannot access performance metrics or conversation transcripts belonging to Tenant B. | |

 Deployment Flexibility

-The platform provides following deployment models.
+The platform provides the following deployment models.

 Deployment Model | Use Case |